-In the unlikely event of there being a request for a student to be absent from school for other than medical reasons the form below should be completed by the parent/carer.
+In the unlikely event of there being a request for a student to be absent from school for other than medical reasons the Leave of Absence Form should be completed by the parent/carer.

 The school follows the guidelines for attendance set out by the Bucks County Attendance Team.
 As such, attendance is monitored on a 5-week rolling basis throughout the year and on a half-termly basis.
 During the course of the year we will, if necessary, contact you if your child’s percentage attendance is less than 90% or we have unexplained absences.
 If we do contact you, we would like to reassure you that we wish to work with you and your child to understand more about the barriers preventing them from attending, and to find ways of improving their attendance.

 If your child’s attendance doesn’t improve, you will be invited to a meeting at school to discuss ways in which we can support you to ensure your child attends school more regularly.
 If there is no improvement the school may issue a fine.
 This process is designed to be a supportive measure to enable us to work together in increasing your child’s attendance, and along with it increasing their chances of success.
 As part of this process there may be occasions when we request to see evidence such as medical appointments.

 Students should arrive at school on time and sanctions such as detentions will be applied for regular and persistent lateness.
 Students should be on site by 8.25am and in their form rooms ready for registration by 8.30am.